TZstatsADS/Spr2016-Proj4-Grp4/README.md

 2.Sketch of markdown file.

 Chi Li:
+1.General statistic analysis/data organization
-1.The second part of the project.(2.How to Star Movies?
+2.The second part of the project.(2.How to Star Movies?)

 All team members approve our work presented in our GitHub repository including this contribution statement.